singhk97/semantic-kernel/docs/COSINE_SIMILARITY.md

 which are numerical representations of words or other objects.

-The cosine similarity between two vectors is calculated by taking the [dot product](DOT_PRODUCT.md) of the two vectors and dividing it by the product of their magnitudes.
+The cosine similarity for two vectors is calculated by taking the [dot product](DOT_PRODUCT.md) of the two vectors and dividing it by the product of their magnitudes.
 This results in a value between -1 and 1, where 1 indicates that the two vectors are identical, 0 indicates that they are orthogonal